Black voters know what they want. On Tuesday, it was Joe Biden. Here's why.

 She said she saw the former vice president himself working for the vote.

-She said House Majority Whip James Clyburn’s endorsement of Biden did not influence her, but he “would not have won South Carolina if it wasn’t for Clyburn.”
+She said that Jim Clyburn's endorsement of Biden did not influence her but that he "would not have won South Carolina if it wasn't for Clyburn," the South Carolina representative who, as majority whip, is one of the top Democrats in the U.S. House.

 Martin said he was a fan of Bloomberg and Steyer.
-But Bloomberg wasn’t on the ballot in South Carolina and Steyer, who strikes him as, “a good guy with a good mind,” has no experience and no chance, Martin said.
-Sanders wasn’t a serious consideration, he added, describing him as an “inexplicably angry white man with few details about how to finance his ideas.”
+But Bloomberg wasn't on the ballot in South Carolina, and Steyer, who struck him as "a good guy with a good mind," had no experience and no chance, Martin said.
+Sanders wasn't a serious consideration, he added, describing him as an "inexplicably angry white man with few details about how to finance his ideas."

 So he cast his ballot for Biden, a fighter with a solid reputation on the world stage.
 Biden can beat Trump and straighten out the damage the president has done to environmental regulations and Obamacare, Martin said.